-Available liquidity includes existing cash balances, cash proceeds from the July 21, 2023 Financing Transactions and cash flows from operating activities including the expected cash proceeds from brand licensing agreements.
+Available liquidity includes existing cash balances and cash flows from operating activities.
 The amount of available liquidity is subject to fluctuations and includes cash balances held by various entities worldwide.
-At June 30, 2023 and December 31, 2022 approximately \$150 million and \$152 million, respectively, of cash and cash equivalents were held within the U.S. and approximately \$73 million and \$65 million, respectively, of cash and cash equivalents were held outside the U.S. Cash balances held outside the U.S. are generally required to support local country operations and may have high tax costs or other limitations that delay the ability to repatriate, and therefore may not be readily available for transfer to other jurisdictions.
+At September 30, 2023 and December 31, 2022 approximately \$171 million and \$152 million, respectively, of cash and cash equivalents were held within the U.S. and approximately \$75 million and \$65 million, respectively, of cash and cash equivalents were held outside the U.S. Cash balances held outside the U.S. are generally required to support local country operations and may have high tax costs or other limitations that delay the ability to repatriate, and therefore may not be readily available for transfer to other jurisdictions.
 Kodak utilizes cash balances outside the U.S. to fund needs in the U.S. through the use of inter-company loans.

-As of June 30, 2023 and December 31, 2022, outstanding inter-company loans to the U.S. were \$392 million and \$399 million, respectively, which include short-term inter-company loans from Kodak's international finance center of \$105 million and \$109 million, respectively.
-In China, where approximately \$27 million and \$24 million of cash and cash equivalents was held as of June 30, 2023 and December 31, 2022, respectively, there are limitations related to net asset balances that may impact the ability to make cash available to other jurisdictions in the world.
-Under the terms of the Amended and Restated Term Loan Credit Agreement, the Company is permitted to invest up to \$60 million (or \$75 million after the Deleveraging Milestone Date) in Restricted Subsidiaries that are not party to the Amended and Restated Term Loan Credit Agreement.
+As of September 30, 2023 and December 31, 2022, outstanding inter-company loans to the U.S. were \$426 million and \$399 million, respectively, which include short-term inter-company loans from Kodak's international finance center of \$139 million and \$109 million, respectively.
+In China, where approximately \$25 million and \$24 million of cash and cash equivalents was held as of September 30, 2023 and December 31, 2022, respectively, there are limitations related to net asset balances that may impact the ability to make cash available to other jurisdictions in the world.
+Under the terms of the Amended and Restated Term Loan Credit Agreement, the Company is permitted to invest up to \$60 million (or \$75 million after the Deleveraging Milestone Date) in Restricted Subsidiaries that are not Loan Parties and in joint ventures or Unrestricted Subsidiaries that are not party to the Amended and Restated Term Loan Credit Agreement.

-The Company's Hong Kong subsidiary has an \$80 million inter-company loan from one of the Company's Chinese subsidiaries with a maturity date of November 16, 2024, the proceeds of which were in turn loaned to the Company.
-The inter-company loan is required to be repaid in the next two years in four equal installments, with the first \$20 million installment due by November 16, 2023 and the remaining installments due in 2024.
+The Company's Hong Kong subsidiary has an \$80 million inter-company loan from one of the Company's Chinese subsidiaries with a maturity date of November 16, 2024, the proceeds of which were in turn loaned to the U.S. The inter-company loan is required to be repaid in the next two years in four equal installments.
+The first \$20 million installment is due by November 16, 2023 and the remaining installments are due in 2024.
 The amounts repaid to the Chinese subsidiary may not be able to be loaned, repatriated or otherwise moved back to the U.S., in which case the Company's U.S. liquidity would be reduced.
-If the inter-company loan is not extended, refinanced or amended and the Hong Kong subsidiary does not pay any of the installments by the end of the 30-day grace period following notice by the Chinese subsidiary after a failure to pay on the due date of such installment, the Hong Kong subsidiary would default on the inter-company loan.
+If the inter-company loan is not extended, refinanced or amended and the Hong Kong subsidiary does not pay the remaining installments by the end of the 30-day grace period following notice by the Chinese subsidiary after a failure to pay on the due date of such installment, the Hong Kong subsidiary would default on the inter-company loan.
 The Company intends to pursue alternatives that will allow it and its subsidiaries to perform their obligations to each other while minimizing the impact on U.S. liquidity.